- Home

 may include experiences, users, experts, thought leaders

-may include industry best practices, professionals, experts, secondary sources, collective pools of knowledge in communities and collaborative atmospheres both online and offline
+and information may include industry best practices, professionals, experts, secondary sources, collective pools of knowledge in communities and collaborative atmospheres both online and offline

 Generate ideas, individually and collaboratively, to contribute to the creation of a business product